ASK ABDI: IS MEDITATION SUPPOSED TO BRING ON FEELINGS OF BLISS?

-I have been developing a more serious meditation practice over the last year, and during two recent retreats with Buddhist monks I had some very deep experiences which for the most part were pleasant if intense (seeing nimitas etc).
-But following this, I have been noticing that when I am just alone at home without any major distractions I “see” spontaneous images of something bad happening to me, and then when I sit I sometimes also get images or the feeling of being attacked.
-When this happens I try to recall positive things about myself, evidence of my good karma, and also connect consciously with the light of the divine but it is still unnerving.
+QUESTION: I have been developing a more serious meditation practice over the last year, and during two recent retreats with Buddhist monks, I had some very deep experiences, which, for the most part, were pleasant, if not intense (seeing nimitas, etc.).
+But following this, I have been noticing that when I am just alone at home without any major distractions, I “see” spontaneous images of something bad happening to me, and then when I sit, I sometimes also get images or the feeling of being attacked.
+When this happens I try to recall positive things about myself, evidence of my good karma, and also connect consciously with the light of the divine, but it is still unnerving.
 Most of the literature about spiritual experiences talks about feeling warmth and bliss, so I would really like to understand what this is and how best to deal with it.

-Lastly, meditation does make us more sensitive so it is also possible that you are picking up energies in your surrounding that do not feel safe.
+Lastly, meditation does make us more sensitive, so it is also possible that you are picking up energies in your surroundings that do not feel safe.
 Take a recording of a mantra that you like and let it play in your space for a couple of days.
 It does not have to be loud and disruptive.
 Let it play softly 24 hours a day, this can do wonders to clear the space.
-The Maha Mrityeonjaya Mantra is one I use daily and you can purchase a beautiful rendition here: http://www.heinbraat.com/en/discography-cds/
+The Maha Mrityunjaya Mantra is one I use daily, and you can purchase a beautiful rendition here.